iandow/mapr-streams-study/README.md

 You just streamed plain text messages through MapR Streams.
 However, applications often need to stream data, not just plain-text messages.
 The next example shows how to do that.

 ## Step 5.
-Streaming JSON data with Avro encoding
+Stream JSON data with Avro encoding

 [Avro](https://avro.apache.org/docs/current/) is a data encoding library that uses user-defined schemas to convert rich data structures to compact Byte arrays for streaming.
 You can stream Avro encoded messages on your MapR node with the following two commands: